Diagnosing Alzheimer's disease

 Laboratory tests

 You may need lab tests to rule out other conditions that cause symptoms similar to Alzheimer's dementia.
-For example, you might be tested for a thyroid condition or not having enough vitamin B-12 in the body.
+For example, you may have a thyroid test or a vitamin B-12 test.